 Staying up to speed with changes in legislation will help you avoid potential headaches down the road.
 This sounds like common sense, but if you miss a change in the law and aren’t compliant, there could be serious consequences.
 Whether it’s Automatic Enrolment Legislation, RTI Reporting or the GDPR, keeping on top of it all is paramount to avoid unwanted fines – and even unwanted court appearances.

 Make sure you stay on top of everything to avoid financial penalties and other consequences in the future.
 There is a section of this page which reviews some of the legislation you’ll need to be aware of right from the beginning of your SME journey.

 Managing your own business brings with it responsibility and pressure, but it can also be a lot of fun, too!
 You’re the boss and you make the decisions; the business is yours and you decide on how it’s run and what the outcomes to the big decisions are.
 Ultimately, there are no limits to where your business could be in five or ten years’ time.

-We post daily blog articles on a wide range of subjects over on our Blog Insight page.
-Subjects covered range from payroll software, to changes in legislation, industry-relevant news, and help and advice.
+We frequently post blog articles on a wide range of subjects over on our Blog Insight page.
+Subjects covered range from changes in legislation to industry-relevant news, help and advice.

-We write regular guides on a range of helpful subjects, and these guides are free to download in PDF format.
+We write regular guides on a range of helpful subjects, free to download in PDF format.

-We've included a link to some of our most recent guides, but you can visit the IRIS Whitepapers & Guides Insight page to view everything available.
+We’ve included a link to some of our most recent guides, but you can visit the IRIS Guides Insight page to view everything available.